JayWood/the-seo-framework/readme.txt

 	* TODO The SEO Bar now also checks for global category and tag indexing options.
 	* Breaks in the SEO Bar description at various places, to impact behavior through glances.
 	* TODO Empty `index.php` files in folders which contain .txt files, to prevent indexing of such.
+	* WooCommerce breadcrumb support!
+TODO test nested
+	* Nested post categories now also have a breadcrumb script.
+Multiple even, when applicable.
 * **Changed:**
 	/
 	* TODO New Logo!